Ashanti K. Sims

 Coach, Woodwind

-Emani Norwood, assistant woodwind coach, is another product of West Point School of Music.
-Her passion for music started at a young age and was furthermore discovered when she became a student at West Point.
-Emani began learning the steel pan in 4th grade and has been in love with it ever since.
-When the opportunity to play a concert band instrument was presented, Emani eagerly took advantage, beginning studies on clarinet at 10 years old.
-Over the years, Emani has earned multiple accolades such as The award for musical excellence.
-She also had the honor of being the band whip while attending Joseph Kellman Elementary school.
+Emani Norwood is a proud product of the West Point School of Music.
+Her passion for music began at a young age and continued to grow after becoming a student at West Point.
+Emani began learning the steel pan in the 4th grade and quickly developed a deep love for the instrument.
+When presented with the opportunity to study a concert band instrument, she eagerly began clarinet studies at the age of 10.
+Over the years, Emani earned several honors, including the Award for Musical Excellence, and had the privilege of serving as band whip while attending Joseph Kellman Elementary School.

-Emani continued her musical study at Lockport Township High School under Mr. Brain Covey, focusing on clarinet studies.
-She remained an active student at West Point and had the opportunity to be a summer intern for 4 consecutive years.
-During this time she displayed a natural talent in instrument repair.
+Emani continued her musical studies at Lockport Township High School under the direction of Mr. Brian Covey, with a focus on clarinet performance.
+Throughout high school, she remained an active student at West Point and served as a summer intern for four consecutive years.
+During this time, she demonstrated a natural talent and strong interest in instrument repair and maintenance.

 Kayla Sowell